Roger Machado (footballer): Playing career

-Managerial career
+Coaching career

 Machado returned to his first club Grêmio on 5 January 2011, as an assistant manager.
 He left the club in December 2013, and was subsequently appointed manager of Juventude the following 19 February.

 Sacked on 28 July 2014, Roger was named Novo Hamburgo manager on 19 December.
 On 26 May 2015, he replaced Luiz Felipe Scolari at the helm of former side Grêmio.

 Machado led the club to an impressive third position during the campaign, being praised for his tactical duties.
 On 15 September 2016, after a poor run of form, he resigned.

 On 2 December 2016, Machado was announced at Atlético Mineiro, signing a two-year deal.
 He was relieved from his duties on 20 July of the following year, after a 2–0 home loss against Bahia.

 On 22 November 2017, Machado was appointed manager of Palmeiras for the 2018 season.
 He was dismissed the following 26 July, being subsequently replaced by Luiz Felipe Scolari; his team went on to win the first division after his dismissal.

 On 2 April 2019, Machado replaced sacked Enderson Moreira at the helm of Bahia.
 On 2 September of the following year, after a 5–3 home loss against Flamengo, he was himself dismissed.

 On 27 February 2021, Machado was named manager of another club he represented as a player, Fluminense.
 He was sacked on 21 August, after being knocked out of the 2021 Copa Libertadores.

 On 14 February 2022, Machado replaced Vagner Mancini at the helm of Grêmio, but was himself dismissed on 1 September.
+On 12 January 2024, he returned to Juventude after nearly ten years, in the place of Thiago Carpini.

+On 17 July 2024, amidst rumours of a possible move to Internacional, Machado resigned from Ju.
+The move was confirmed the following day, as he agreed to a contract until December 2025.

+After a defeat to Grêmio on 21 September 2025, Internacional announced the sacking of Roger and his staff.